Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 - optional ½ cup tomato paste

-- Add some olive oil to a very large pot over low heat and cook the onions until they are deep brown and caramelized, about 30 minutes.
+- Add the olive oil to a very large pot over low heat and cook the onions until they are deep brown and caramelized, which takes about 30 minutes.

 - Add in the garlic and cook for 3-4 minutes.